 7. Juergens Park (Tomball)

-Heading out of Cypress, budget about 15 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Cypress, budget about 15 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 1331 Ulrich Rd, Tomball, TX 77375